lerdmann1601/HERA-Matlab/paper/paper.md

 ## Acknowledgements

 This software was developed at the Institute of Neuroradiology, Goethe University Frankfurt.
 I thank Prof. Dr. Dipl.-Phys.
 Ralf Deichmann (Cooperative Brain Imaging Center, Goethe University Frankfurt) for his support during the initial conceptualization of this project.
 I acknowledge Dr. med.
 Christophe Arendt (Institute of Neuroradiology, Goethe University Frankfurt) for his supervision and support throughout the project.
 I also thank Rejane Golbach PhD (Institute of Biostatistics and Mathematical Modeling, Goethe University Frankfurt) for her valuable feedback on the statistical methodology.
-Finally, I acknowledge the contributions of the scientific community for the development of the underlying statistical methods and the developers of the MATLAB toolboxes that made this project possible.

 ![Hierarchical-Compensatory Ranking Logic](images/hierarchical_logic.png)